 # 10 – Perspective

 Even though “point of view” and “perspective” are often used in the writing community interchangeably, perspective is actually different.

-Perspective refers to the character’s interpretation of the world and their attitude toward it.
+Perspective in your story refers to the character’s interpretation of the world and their attitude toward it.

 A character’s perspective can be determined by their personal story–their upbringing, their opinions, their socioeconomic status, their education level, etc.